 Outcome development and evaluation

-Outcome development and evaluation can be thought of as the design, production, and evaluative practices of technological practice.
+Outcome development and evaluation can be thought of as the design, production, and evaluative practices of the technological practice strand.

 The aim of most technological practice is a technological outcome (product or system) that meets the requirements of the brief.
 While there are situations in which development work ends before it gets this far, this component focuses on practices that take development through to production and final testing.